Medispace Promo 2

 Planning for Facade Lighting

 Somewhat unsurprisingly, the best examples of facade lighting are well planned for in advance.
-This isn't just because careful thought and consideration to colour options, and where to cast shadows, is important during the initial design process.
+This isn't just because careful thought and consideration to color options, and where to cast shadows, is important during the initial design process.
 It’s also because all those wires need a place to live and there has to be room for service.

-Maybe a Council building facade could change colour to issue a weather warning or flash twice every time the All Blacks score during the big game.
+Maybe a Council building facade could change color to issue a weather warning or flash twice every time the All Blacks score during the big game.
 Or a facade could gently blink when the emergency services have been called to its location, helping guide first responders to the location.

 Go Back